-SoundHound AI's intellectual property portfolio includes over 250 granted or pending patents.
+SoundHound AI's intellectual property portfolio includes over 120 patents granted and over 140 patents pending.
 These patents cover areas such as speech recognition, natural language understanding, machine learning, human interfaces, and others, including monetization and advertising.
-Out of our over 250 granted and pending patents, more than 40 of these patents are in conversational monetization.
+Out of our over 260 patents granted and pending, more than 40 of these patents are in conversational monetization.
 Because we predict that search traffic will change from keyword-based queries to conversational interactions, we have a large number of patents in the area of conversational advertising.